andrewchungxam/2019MiddlewareBotTemplate/README.md

 # 2019MiddlewareBotTemplate
 2019 Middleware Bot Template

+There are two projects included:

-Bot Framework v4 echo bot sample.
+One is called the Middlewarebot; it is based on the official Bot Framework v4 echo bot sample.

+There has been several elements that contain changes from the standard template:
+- Startup.cs
+- AdapterWithErrorHandler.cs
+- TemplateMiddleware.cs
+- TemplateMiddleware2.cs
+- TemplateMiddleware3.cs

+When you want to add your own middleware, you'll need to know where all the middleware pieces need to be declared.
+Search in the project for TemplateMiddleware3 as an example.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.